-When I began making jewelry, the only way to hang fused pendants on a necklace was to use a glue bail.
-This bail extends down the back of the glass.
-I did not enjoy seeing the bail through the glass, so designed around the problem.
-I became an expert on gluing, but that’s another story.
+When I began making jewelry, the only way to hang fused pendants on a necklace was with a glue bail, which extends down the back of the glass.
+Because the bail is visible through the glass, I was limited to designing around an opaque background, but with that, you only see part of the story.

 The matte appearance is from the glass resting on the kiln shelf.

 Change your mind, reflect your mood, and be uniquely YOU.

 – Michelle Copeland